 - Pick a card, any card: You can draw from decks of power.
 The card effect is selected at random based on the deck type.
 Drawing a card takes one turn, removes that card from the deck, and has no other cost.

 Piety level ***: "Soothsayer"

-- Triple Draw: Draw three cards from any deck in your inventory, look at them, and decide which one to use, discarding the other two.
+- Triple Draw: Draw three cards from any deck, look at them, and decide which one to use, discarding the other two.
 If only two cards remain in a deck, then only the remaining two cards will be displayed.
 If only one card is left, then it will be played as normal while still incurring the regular ability cost.
-(Costs 2 MP, 150 Food, and 2-3 Piety)
+(2 MP, 6-9 Piety)